-Message from the Chair
+Message from the Chair:

-Treasurer - Board of Directors
+Board of Directors Profiles (2019-2020)

-Honorary Board Member
+Victoria Vona, Honorary Board Member

-Victoria Vona moved to Richmond with her husband Michael in 2000.
+Victoria Vona moved to Richmond with her husband, Michael, in 2000.
 She is the mother of 4 boys and grandmother of 4 boys.
 Victoria is the Tax Collector Clerk for the Town of Richmond.
-She is a past-chair of Southern Rhode Island Volunteers and is the treasurer for the Richmond Democratic Town Committee.
+She is a past-chair of SRIV and is the treasurer for the Richmond Democratic Town Committee.
 She was crowned Mrs. Rhode Island International 2000.
-Victoria has volunteered her time to diverse community groups and causes including the Million Mom March, Mothers Against Drunk Driving, Boy Scouts of America, Adults of Retarded Citizens, Warwick Shelter for the Homeless, and Bikers for Babies event for the March of Dimes of RI.
-Victoria volunteered in the East Greenwich school district as a mentor and in the Warwick school district she lent her talents to the PTO board, events planning & coordination and as a tutor.
-A member of the Richmond Dog Park committee, Victoria has thrown all of her talents into that effort; the team has seen much success.
-An avid community organizer and service volunteer, she has planned many successful events including one of her favorites, the Richmond Country Gardens Tour.
-Victoria brings those many event planning skills to SRI Volunteer’s Development Committee.
+Victoria has volunteered her time to diverse community groups and causes, including the Million Mom March, Mothers Against Drunk Driving, Boy Scouts of America, Adults of Retarded Citizens, Warwick Shelter for the Homeless and Bikers for Babies event for the March of Dimes of RI.
+Victoria volunteered in the East Greenwich school district as a mentor and in the Warwick school district, where she lent her talents to the PTO board, planning and coordinating events.
+As a member of the Richmond Dog Park committee, Victoria has thrown all of her talents into that effort; the team has seen much success.
+As an avid community organizer and service volunteer, she has planned many successful events including one of her favorites, the Richmond Country Gardens Tour.
+Victoria brings those event planning skills to SRIV's Development Committee.
 Victoria chairs SRIV’s advisory group.

 Jim Transue, Honorary Board Member